alexandrnikitin/blog/_drafts/bloom-filter-for-scala.md

 }
 ```

-It looks pretty nice but it compiles to the following Java code which isn't that nice and allocates a lot: `intWrapper()`, `RichInt`, `Range.Inclusive`, `VectorBuilder` and `Vector`, boxing and unboxing and so forth:
+It looks pretty neat: for comprehension, lazy evaluation, nice DSL.
+But it compiles to the following Java code which isn't that nice and allocates a lot: `intWrapper()`, `RichInt`, `Range.Inclusive`, `VectorBuilder` and `Vector`, boxing and unboxing and so forth:

 ```java
 return (IndexedSeq)RichInt$.MODULE$.to$extension0(Predef$.MODULE$.intWrapper(0), numHashFunctions()).map(new Serializable(hash1, hash2) {